-The childcare centre at 2 McPherson Street, built into a historic, double-storey former chairman’s residence at the north west tip of the 40 hectare site, is expected to sell for more than $6 million.
+The childcare centre at 2 McPherson Street was built into a historic, double-storey former chairman’s residence at the north west tip of the 40 hectare site.

-With options, the occupier can stay on at the site until 2059.
+With options, the occupier can stay until 2059.

-The listing of 2 McPherson Street comes shortly after MVRC was given the go-ahead to redevelop Moonee Valley Racecourse into Moonee Valley Park.
+The listing of 2 McPherson Street comes shortly after MVRC was given the go-ahead to redevelop Moonee Valley Racecourse as Moonee Valley Park.

-It will add about 2000 dwellings, accommodating up to 400 residents, including in apartment buildings at the south west and north east edge of the MVRC holding.
+That project will add about 2000 dwellings, accommodating up to 400 residents in apartment buildings at the south west and north east edge of the holding.

-About 16 hectares at the centre of the track will be opened up for public use.
-Hospitality spaces, retail and offices also form part of the master-plan.
+Hospitality areas, retail and offices also form part of the master-plan.

-The grandstand will be relocated from the western boundary of the racetrack to the north (backing onto Dean Street, opposite the Moonee Ponds West Primary School, crowds will still enjoy the site’s postcard city skyline views).
+The grandstand will be relocated from the western boundary of the racetrack to the north (backing onto Dean St).

-Immediately around the childcare centre at 2 McPherson Street, townhouses – being marketed at present as Feehan Row – are proposed: in honour of John F Feehan, who owned the farm which made way for Moonee Valley Racecourse 135 years ago.
+Immediately around 2 McPherson St, townhouses – being marketed at present as Feehan Row – are proposed: named in honour of John F Feehan, who owned the farm which made way for arena 135 years ago (story continues below).

-As part of its 2019 redevelopment, MVRC also plans to fund a tree-lining and beautification of a nearby street – Alexandra Avenue – which connects the western edge of Moonee Valley Park to the Moonee Ponds Junction public transport interchange and Puckle Street retail strip.
+As part of its redevelopment, MVRC plans to fund tree-lining and beautification of a nearby Alexandra Avenue, which connects Moonee Valley Park to Moonee Ponds Junction and Puckle St retail strip.

-Queens Park is also a few hundred metres away.
+Queens Park is a few hundred metres away.

-Moonee Ponds and the neighbouring Ascot Vale and Essendon are considered amongst the most aspirational suburbs in Melbourne’s north west.
+Moonee Ponds and the neighbouring Ascot Vale and Essendon are considered amongst north west Melbourne’s most aspirational suburbs.

-Last year, a home in exclusive Ardmillan Road (pictured, below) traded for a Moonee Ponds record price of $10.725 million.
+Last year, a home in exclusive Ardmillan Road (pictured, below) traded for a Moonee Ponds record ($10.725m).

-Mr Peluso described 2 McPherson Street as one of the most exciting childcare investments he has marketed this year.
+Mr Peluso described 2 McPherson St as one of the most exciting childcare investments he has marketed this year.

 “Moonee Ponds is just six kilometres from the Melbourne CBD and is located in a Victorian planning activity centre,” the agent said.